oinam/no.phone.wtf/README.md

-# no.phone.wtf
-No. Phone.
+# No. Phone.
 WTF!

+## License

+Licensed under MIT.
+Do whatever you want.